developer-zebra/developer-zebra-site/src/devicecentral/3-0/guide/usage/index.md

 	![img](mac_address.jpg)
 <br>

-###Paired Device List
+### Paired Device List

 Once pairing is complete, the peripheral is listed in the **Scan and Pair** tab.
 The paired peripherals are listed by device name, showing the connected state as indicated by the green (connected) or red (disconnected) dot.
 An **Unpair** button next to each peripheral allows the capability to unpair each device individually.
-The icons for each peripheral represent the type of device by category: scanner, headset and printer.
+For identified devices, the icons for each peripheral represent the type of device by category, such as scanner, headset and printer.
+All other unidentified are displayed as generic Bluetooth icons.
 	![img](paired_devices.jpg)
 <br>

-###Unpair a Peripheral
+### Unpair a Peripheral
 To unpair a Bluetooth peripheral:
 1. Launch **Device Central** from the Apps menu.
 2. In the **Scan and Pair** tab, tap the **Unpair** button for the desired peripheral to unpair.